Classmates.com: Piggybacking and post-transaction marketing

 Classmates.com was accused of piggybacking and post-transaction marketing.
 Parent company United Online earned $70 million from marketing practices under investigation in 2009 by the Senate Commerce Committee.
 United Online denied the allegations and maintained that customers were provided clear disclosures before agreeing to transactions.

 Settlement on hidden online shopping fees

 On August 18, 2010, New York Attorney General Andrew Cuomo announced a settlement with six companies, including Classmates, as part of a probe into the discount club industry.
-Classmates were among the retailers that agreed to pay $2.1 million toward refunds and consumer education.
+Classmates was among the retailers that agreed to pay $2.1 million toward refunds and consumer education.
 Under the alleged practice investigated, consumers who completed online purchases were presented with discounts or cash-back offers, and accepting these offers triggered small, easy-to-overlook recurring charges billed to unfamiliar company names.
 Classmates' share of the settlement amounts to $960,000 and a commitment to end these practices.